golly10/golly10/README.md

 <div>
 <h4>What I'm doing?</h4>
 I’m currently working on my knowledge in Data Science stuff.
-Also, I’m currently learning Machine learning and Deep learning with the help of Coursera courses and specializations.
+Also, I’m developing my skills in Machine learning and Deep learning with the help of Coursera courses and specializations.
 Currently working for a med-tech company.
-Focusing
+Focusing on myself and my future as a Data scientist.

 <h4>How to reach me?</h4>